Courses open for registration

 The course will also discuss recent developments such as activity-based costing.

-This course provides a brief introduction to the historical development of computers, the fundamentals of using a PC using the Windows desktop operating system, and hands-on training in the use of office automation applications.
+This course provides a brief introduction to the historical development of computers, the fundamentals of using a PC using the Windows desktop operating system, and hands-on training in the use of office automation application.
 Specifically, the course will offer instruction on the use of:

 This course has been designed to introduce the student to the fundamentals of marketing.
 The modules are intended to provide an introductory level of understanding of each topic, how that topic relates to the marketing function, and to encourage further studies in each specific area.
 The course outline will define the specific areas to be covered.